 In the early 1970s the place north of San Francisco wasn’t working out so he moved his people to the city of San Francisco.
 They would picket for social change and other such things.
 Jim Jones had a lot of political power and he took full advantage of it.
 He met with many people including Walter Mondale and Rosalind Carter.
 He was very afraid that someone in the government would assassinate him.
 He had two body guards because of this.
 In the 1970s he started taking drugs.
 The San Francisco temple was burned down to the ground which proved to him that his paranoia was justified.

 He just wanted a church that would “have a place of protection for its people.”
-(Jonestown) He was very paranoid.
+(Jonestown) As mentioned previously, he was very paranoid.